≡ Menu

 Brief Explanations Work

 Stop yourself from doing this by practicing the answer you will give.
-If you know, you will likely have to explain a firing, contract non-renewal, or layoff, have a short answer well-practiced.
-Be completely ready to effectively verbal when asked.
+If you know you will likely have to explain a firing, contract non-renewal, or layoff, have a short answer that is well-practiced.
+Be completely ready to effectively verbalize when asked.

-Answer Why Your Were Released from a Job
+Answer: Why You Were Released from a Job

 If you were released from your job due to a school closing, downsizing, or layoff, explain your situation.
 Let the interviewer know you were not fired for poor performance.